mkorthof/freenom-script/README.md

 ## Installation

-_Note that this shell script requires a recent version of "Bash"_
+_Note that this shell script requires a recent version of "Bash", (and cURL)_

 ### Installer